IgorMundstein/WinMemoryCleaner/README.md

 ### Memory Areas

-- `Combined Page List` - Flushes the blocks from the combined page list effectively only when page combining is enabled
+- `Combined Page List` Flushes the blocks from the combined page list effectively only when page combining is enabled
-- `Modified Page List` - Flushes memory from the modified page list, writing unsaved data to disk and moving the pages to the standby list
+- `Modified Page List` Flushes memory from the modified page list, writing unsaved data to disk and moving the pages to the standby list
-- `Processes Working Set` - Removes memory from all user-mode and system working sets and moves it to the standby or modified page lists.
-Note that by the time processes run, any code will necessarily populate their working sets to do so
+- `Processes Working Set` Removes memory from all user-mode and system working sets and moves it to the standby or modified page lists
-- `Standby List` - Flushes pages from all standby lists to the free list
+- `Standby List` Flushes pages from all standby lists to the free list
-- `Standby List (Low Priority)` - Flushes pages from the lowest-priority standby list to the free list
+- `Standby List (Low Priority)` Flushes pages from the lowest-priority standby list to the free list
-- `System Working Set` - Removes memory from the system cache working set
+- `System Working Set` Removes memory from the system cache working set

 ### Multi-Language